 Under this liability regime, not only the manufacturer of the vehicle itself but also the manufacturers of certain defective parts might be liable.
 This may give rise to complex liability questions.

 Under Dutch law, a victim of an accident might have several options in case of an accident involving an autonomous vehicle as multiple parties may be liable.
-In case of an accident due to a technical failure involving a non-motorised victim, the driver might be able to rebut liability.
-The non-motorised victim will be able to hold the keeper or owner liable (often the same person as the driver) more easily due to the strict liability regime under section 185 WVW.
+In case of an accident due to a technical failure involving a non-motorized victim, the driver might be able to rebut liability.
+The non-motorized victim will be able to hold the keeper or owner liable (often the same person as the driver) more easily due to the strict liability regime under section 185 WVW.
 The injured party will have a direct action against the insurer of the keeper or owner.
 Therefore, the injured party will most likely claim damages from the keeper or owner (respectively their insurers).

 The party held liable (respectively its insurer) could then claim recourse from the manufacturer in the event of an accident due to a technical failure.
 If accidents are caused due to technical failures, a significant shift in de facto liability to the manufacturer could therefore occur.

-Currently the Dutch legislator does not have any proposals or draft regulations in relation to changes to the liability regime.
+Currently the Dutch legislature does not have any proposals or draft regulations in relation to changes to the liability regime.
 As per the above, the Dutch government is, however, paving the way for test driving with autonomous vehicles.
-In this regard, the legislator mentioned that for the test period no changes to the liability laws of the Netherlands are necessary.
+In this regard, the legislature mentioned that for the test period no changes to the liability laws of the Netherlands are necessary.
 This indicates that for the actual introduction of automated driving, new legislation concerning liability and autonomous vehicles is likely to be put in place.
 In addition, numerous legal scholars have opined that changes are inevitable and necessary.

 The topic of autonomous vehicles cannot be looked at without considering the matter of data protection.
-As described in further details below, automatised cars today and especially fully autonomous vehicles in the future operate by collecting and processing numerous data, which may be traced back to a specific individual.
+As described in further details below, automatized cars today and especially fully autonomous vehicles in the future operate by collecting and processing numerous data, which may be traced back to a specific individual.
 Several legal challenges, especially for the manufacturer of such vehicles, or the provider of connected services, arise from this situation.
 In this whitepaper we are pointing out the main legal aspects of data privacy and autonomous vehicles and illustrate the current status of legislation in the EU and the Netherlands concerning this issue.

-(ii) Personal data related to autonomous vehicles
+Personal data related to autonomous vehicles

 An “artificial swarm intelligence” can be created by networking the vehicles among themselves and with the manufacturer, in the course of which vehicles participate in the “learning progress” of the others.
 The “data collection” is then carried out at the time of transmission and those persons or companies that control and analyse this data would be considered the responsible controllers.
 These could either be the vehicle manufacturers or third parties (such as IT specialists engaged by the manufacturer).
 Service providers such as network operators, portal operators or app providers will likely qualify as “data processor” as they will process the data in accordance with the instructions of the manufacturer.
 It remains to be seen to what extent classical car manufacturers will offer the underlying IT services, or if they will solely serve as hardware producers, while other companies build and operate the underlying IT system allowing for the “intelligence” to be installed into the vehicle.
-In each case, EU data protection laws require full transparency, which actor in this concert is responsible for what, and who has control over which data.
+In each case, EU data protection laws require full transparency about which actor in this concert is responsible for what, and who has control over which data.

 As a general principle in data protection laws, each entity processing personal data as a controller needs a legal basis to do so.
 For selling and offering services around autonomous vehicles, this basis may include: